-We offer a wide variety of surgical procedures for dogs, cats and even small mammals.
+We offer a wide variety of surgical procedures for dogs and cats .
 We utilize the safest available anesthetics to provide an extra margin of safety, especially for our older or high-risk patients.
 All our surgical patients will receive pain medication,pre-surgical blood work, and your pet will also be hooked up to a unit which monitors your pets blood pressure and heart rate throughout the surgery.
 From the time they are given their first medications until they are alert and recovering from surgery, the doctor or technician will closely be monitoring your pet.
 Please visit our Surgical page for more information.

 For surgical procedures on your feline friend, we require that they are update on Feline Distemper vaccine and Rabies.
 For surgical procedures on your canine friend, we require that your pet is current on Rabies, Distemper, and Bordetella vaccines.
 For canines we are also requiring that your pet has a current heartworm test, which means that your pet must have been tested for heartworm disease within the past year from the surgery date.
 The reason why we are now requiring a current heartworm test is because, if your dog is heartworm positive, putting your pet under anesthesia can be risky to your pet's health.
 If your pet is not current on any of these requirements they will be given upon arrival for your pet's safety.

 When it comes to declawing cats or not to declaw, we follow the American Veterinary Medical Association's recommendations which are:

 Scratching is a normal behavior of cats: It conditions the claws, serves as a visual and scent territorial marker, allows the cat to defend itself, and provides healthy muscle engagement through stretching.
 In many cases, a cat can be trained to scratch only appropriate surfaces.
 However, a cat's excessive or inappropriate scratching behavior can become destructive or cause injury to people in the home.